fares-data-build-tool/fdbt-ui-automation/README.md

 - Go here: https://chromedriver.chromium.org/downloads and download the latest chromedriver.
 - Put the chromedriver you download (and unzip) into your /usr/local directory

+- On MacOS:
+    - When you first run the UI tests on your machine, you might receive an error telling you that '“chromedriver” cannot be opened because the developer cannot be verified'.
+If you receive this error, open **System Preferences** > **Security & Privacy** > **General** and select 'Allow Anyway' alongside the message about chromedriver.
+    - The next time you receive an error window, click through to allow chromedriver to run.

 ### Maven
 Download Maven from here: https://maven.apache.org/download.cgi